subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_NovelPeptide_Analysis/Novel_peptide_analysis.md

 The next tool in the workflow is the Peptide genomic coordinate tool which takes the novel peptides as the input along with the mztosqlite file and the genomic mapping sqlite file (obtained during creation of the database).
 This tool helps create a bed file with the genomic coordinate information of the peptides based on the sqlite files.

 ### Peptide genomic Coordinate
-> Gets genomic coordinate of peptides based on the information in mzsqlite and genomic mapping sqlite files.
-This program
-> loads two sqlite databases (mzsqlite and genomic mapping sqlite files) and calculates the genomic coordinates of the
-> peptides provided as input.
+Gets genomic coordinate of peptides based on the information in mzsqlite and genomic mapping sqlite files.
+This program loads two sqlite databases (mzsqlite and genomic mapping sqlite files) and calculates the genomic coordinates of the peptides provided as input.
 This outputs bed file for peptides.
 >
+>1.
+Peptide genomic Coordinate
 > - **Input**: `Peptide list file`, `mzsqlite sqlite DB file`, and `genomic mapping sqlite DB file`
 > - **Output** : `Tabular BED file with all the columns`
 > <img src="../../../images/pep_gen_cor.png" width=100%>